 Melissa manages CCFC's day-to-day operations, shapes CCFC's messaging and campaigns, and helps launch CCFC initiatives.
 Before joining CCFC, she worked with the feminist organization SPARK Movement, training girls 13-22 to be activists, organizers, and leaders in the fight against the sexualization of girls.
 Melissa holds a BA in Cultural & Media Studies from The New School, where she focused on identity and online communities.
 She is a dedicated activist and believes that nurturing children's imaginations, creativity, and relationships without the influence of marketers is instrumental to building a more just and equitable world.

-Screen Time Program Assistant, CCFC
+Program Coordinator, CCFC

 Sam supports CCFC’s programs, including corporate campaigns and the Children’s Screen Time Action Network.
 Prior to joining CCFC, she served as an AmeriCorps member at BEST Hospitality in Boston, where she taught English, civics, and computer skills to members of Local 26.
 Sam studied online volunteer communities and the politics of European migration at Harvard University, where she graduated with a BA in Social Studies.
 In her spare time, she enjoys exploring Boston’s green spaces, finding new favorite restaurants, and attempting to cook.